vivianschu/blue/team/index.md

 ## Alumni

-Our outstanding lab alumni are listed below, including former graduate students, PDFs, and also undergraduate students that have co-authored publications.
+Our outstanding lab alumni are listed below, including former graduate students, PDFs, and undergraduate students.
 If you are missing from this list, apologies, and please let us know.

 {% include list.html
    data="members"